nttoanbrvt/WPES-Envato-Theme-Update/README.md

 # WPES-Envato-Theme-Update
- Make your Buyers happy with Automatic update your theme through Envato APIs, made for Theme Authors on Envato Marketplace.
+ Make your Buyers happy with Automatic update your theme through Envato APIs class, made for Theme Authors on Envato Marketplace.

 ## Installing: